 When a bone marrow transplant (also called a BMT) or umbilical cord blood transplant is a treatment option, it is helpful to educate yourself and your family about what to expect.

 You may want to have a discussion with your doctor about transplant centers that meet your specific needs.
 Some things to consider are the transplant center's experience and statistics on transplant outcomes.
 Also, because you will be spending a lot of time with your transplant team, you may want to visit the facility and meet the transplant team.
 You should also check which transplant centers are covered by your insurance.

-To learn about the types of experience to look for and the meaning of statistics, see Things to Consider When Choosing a Transplant Center.
+To learn about the types of experience to look for, see Choosing a Transplant Center.

 To review the results of transplants at a specific center, see U.S. Transplant Centers.
 From this list you can find information specific to that center: contact information, diseases treated, transplant experience, and patient survival.

 It is helpful to understand the costs of a transplant and the expenses covered by insurance.
 Some costs not covered by insurance may include office visits, travel, housing costs if the transplant takes place far from home, and co-pays for medication.

 If you have no insurance, you may be eligible for state or county programs or other forms of financial help.